ligato/docs/docs/tutorials/05_kv-scheduler.md

   - value: { name:"route1" interface_name:"if1"  }
 ```

-As expected, the interface is created first and the route second, following the order values were set to the transaction.
+As expected, the interface is created first, and the route second.
+This follows the order set in the transaction.

-* **2. Configure the route and the interface in a single transaction.** This order is reversed from the test case above.
+**2. Configure the route first, and the interface second, in a single transaction.** This reverses the order set in the test case above.

 Output:
 ```bash